ietf-wg-wimse/draft-ietf-wimse-arch/draft-salowey-wimse-arch.md

 Identity proxy is an intermediary that can inspect, replace or augment workload identity and security context information.
 Identity proxy can be a capability of a transparent network service, such as a security gateway, or it can be implemented in a service performing explicit connection processing, such as an ingress gateway or a Content Delivery Network (CDN) service.

+* Attestation

+Attestation is the function through which a task verifies the identity of a separate Workload.
+[TBD: sync definition with reference RaTS architecture]

 # Architecture

 ## Workload Identity

+### Bootstrapping Workload Identity

 A workload needs to obtain its identity early in its lifecycle.
 This identity is sometimes referred to as the "bottom turtle" on which further identity and security context is built.

 Identity bootstrapping often utilizes identity information provisioned through mechanisms specific to hosting platforms and orchestration services.
 This initial bootstrapping information is used to obtain specific identity credentials for a workload.
 This process may use attestation  to ensure the workload receives correct identity credentials.
 An example of a bootstrapping process follows.

 {{arch-fig}} provides an example of software layering at a host running workloads.
 During startup, workloads bootstrap their identity with the help of an agent.
 The agent may be associated with one or more workloads to help ensure that workloads are provisioned with the correct identity.
 The agent provides attestation evidence and other relevant information to a server.
+After obtaining identity credentials from the Server it passes them to the workload.
 The server validates this information and provides the agent with identity credentials for the workloads it is associated with.
+The server can use a variety of internal and external means to validate the request against policy.

 ~~~aasvg
   +-----------------+